WDI-SEA/orientation-notes/README.md

 **You getting to know us**

 Of course it's nice to meet your instructors during orientation, but we think it's important for you to know some other faces on campus too!
-In addition to your two main instructors, you'll meet your evening TAs, the members of the other SEI instructional team, the class ahead of you that is currently about half-way through, and key GA support staff such as your front desk staff and student experience representative.
+In addition to your two main instructors, you'll meet your evening TAs, the members of the other SEI instructional team, the class ahead of you that is currently about half-way through, and key GA support staff such as your front desk staff, career coaches, and student experience representative.

+**Getting a head start on JavaScript, but at a sane pace**

+The purpose of the course is not to act as a cram session - we'll have 12 whole weeks for that, and trust us, we'll all need a nap afterward.
+Instead we'd like to get a few tedious things out of the way such as machine setup, software installations, and text editor configuration.